habitat-sh/habitat/www/source/docs/create-packages-build.html.md

 # Build packages

 Habitat packages are cryptographically-signed tarballs with a .hart extension that are built from plans.
-You can build a package in two ways: interactively from inside a studio, and non-interactively.
+You can build a package in two ways: interactively from inside a Studio, and non-interactively.

 In both scenarios, you'll first need to have a secret origin key to sign your package.
 The origin key name should either match the `pkg_origin` value defined inside your plan, or match the overridden value specified with the `HAB_ORIGIN` environment variable.